|You May Also Be Interested In...|

 - Inherent Wi-Fi overhead for acknowledgements, transmission, and clear channel assessments

 Interference is also a highly important factor to consider in guiding your choice of components.
 Coexistence between devices and within a device, including between wireless carrier signals or wireless standards, is both necessary for regulatory compliance, as well as proper device functionality.
-Common interference scenarios between Bluetooth, LTE and Wi-Fi can be planned for relatively easily, but it’s important to include other, less likely scenarios too, as many of today’s RF systems’ multiple antenna signals can interfere with each other.
+Common interference scenarios between Bluetooth, cellular bands and Wi-Fi can be planned for relatively easily, but it’s important to include other, less likely scenarios too, as many of today’s RF systems’ multiple antenna signals can interfere with each other.
 As a result, the coupling between affected antennas can be compromised leading to poor signal-to-noise ratios, receiver desense and dropped or interrupted wireless connections.

 With all of these challenges in mind, begin narrowing the field of known requirements and communicate any issues around desired performance specifications that may not be feasable.
 The earlier these concerns are addressed, the better, so as not to waste precious time and money on redesigns further down the road.
 After compiling a list of specific performance metrics and proposed design solutions, start working with your procurement teams to research the best sources for supplying the needed parts within your desired timeframe and be sure to include plenty of lead time for testing and verifying all solutions once your design has been built.